 To find out the names of standard objects and their fields for use in Apex, refer to the Object Reference for Salesforce and Lightning Platform.

-For custom objects, look up the object and field API names in your org.
+For both standard and custom objects, look up the object and field API names in your org.
 From Setup, click the Object Manager tab to the right of the Home tab, and then click your object’s name.

 Create sObjects and Adding Fields